 When Chicago arrived in New York City in April 1971 to play eight shows at Carnegie Hall, the band was at the peak of its early experimental period and riding high on the success of the group’s third consecutive platinum album, Chicago III.
 For these historic shows, the band played a cross-section of hits from their first three studio albums, including “Beginnings,” “Questions 67 and 68,” “Does Anybody Really Know What Time It Is?” and “25 or 6 to 4.”
 The set also includes the previously unheard first songs from the first show, “Someday (August 29, 1968).”

 The performances showcase memorable contributions from every band member, including Terry Kath’s stellar guitar work, heartfelt vocals by Kath, Robert Lamm, and Peter Cetera, the vibrant horn work by Loughnane, James Pankow, and Walt Parazaider, as well as the jazz-influenced drumming of Danny Seraphine.

-CHICAGO AT CARNEGIE HALL COMPLETE is available for pre-sale at https://Rhino.lnk.to/CarnegieHall
+CHICAGO AT CARNEGIE HALL COMPLETE is a limited edition box set and is available for pre-sale at https://Rhino.lnk.to/CarnegieHall

 *This box set was originally intended for delivery on July 16th.https://www.vimeo.com/